camenpihor/organizer_app/README.md

 - add fontawesome pack
 - Model for stats on home page
+- plotting in js (use d3 and can try it out on (some website))
 - think of ways to track usage (number of times a question was viewed, number of page changes, number of questions created or altered, last edit, total number of questions, total number of forgotten questions)
-- plotting in js (use d3 and can try it out on (some website))
-- Connect question to other model objects

 - when notebook is out of view render markdown ???

+- question archive
+- question detail
+- book home
+- book archive
+- book detail

+- connect books and questions